William C. Bray

 William Crowell Bray (2 September 1879 – 24 February 1946) was an American chemist, born in Canada, best known for his work on the mechanisms of inorganic oxidation-reduction reactions in aqueous solutions.
 He also “had a profound influence upon the teaching of inorganic chemistry in the University of California, from the freshman to the graduate years.

 Biography

-William Crowell Bray was born 2 September 1879 in Wingham, Ontario, Canada, son of William Thomas Bray and Ethel Kathleen Willson.
+William Crowell Bray was born 2 September 1879 in Wingham, Ontario, Canada, the son of William Thomas Bray and Ethel Kathleen Willson.
 His father died when he was three, and his mother nine years later.

-Bray graduated from the Collegiate Institute of London, Ontario and attended the University of Toronto.
+Bray graduated from the Collegiate Institute of London, Ontario, and attended the University of Toronto.
 He graduated in chemistry with honours in 1902 and was awarded a travelling fellowship.
 Bray spent three years in Leipzig in the school of Wilhelm Ostwald where, under the direction of Professor Robert Luther, he studied for his PhD, which was awarded in 1905.
 That same year he was invited to join the group of A. A. Noyes at MIT; he stayed there for seven years during which time he published 11 papers.
 Four of these were particularly notable and concerned A System of Qualitative Analysis for the Rare Elements, later the subject of a book with Noyes.